mamund/tram/docs/archive/explainer.md

 Hypermedia systems operate differently.
 Clients discover available actions dynamically through links, forms, and embedded controls.
 In these systems, behavior is exposed at runtime through affordances rather than being fully predetermined in client code.

-In hypermedia-oriented systems, runtime discoverability itself becomes part of observable behavior.

-Testing therefore expands beyond endpoint correctness into questions of navigability, affordance exposure, and runtime coordination surfaces.
+That broadens the definition of testing.
 Verification now includes questions such as:

 * Are expected affordances present?
 * Can clients discover valid transitions?